driftywinds/instagram-builds/README.md

 > [!IMPORTANT]
 > **You need GmsCore (or otherwise called microG) to use this app.
 You can find it [here](https://github.com/MorpheApp/MicroG-RE).**

 > I have an F-Droid repo available [here](https://fdroid.drifty.win/repo/) as a backup in case GitHub ever takes this repository down.
-It includes YT Music builds too.
+It includes other builds too.

 > [!TIP]
 > Builds are also availble on my Telegram channel [here](https://t.me/driftysYTbuilds).